bpm-diag/smartRPA/README.md

 ## Installation and execution:

-Make sure you are using _64bit_ version of Python 3.8.1 downloaded from the [official site](https://www.python.org/downloads/release/python-381/) (and not from packet managers like brew).
+Make sure you are using _64bit_ version of Python 3.8.1.
+You can download it from the official site for for [Windows](https://www.python.org/ftp/python/3.8.1/python-3.8.1-amd64.exe) or [Mac](https://www.python.org/ftp/python/3.8.1/python-3.8.1-macosx10.9.pkg).
+Do not install python from a package manager like _brew_.

 #### 1. **Install dependencies**